panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 6. Intercepting fetch requests

-Sometimes you need to do work before sending the request, or after receiving the response &mdash; the interception.
+Sometimes you need to do work before sending the request, or after receiving the response &mdash; to perform an interception.

-An example of interception is [Handling of fetch errors](#3-handling-fetch-errors): throwing an error if the response status is not within the range `200` to `299`.
+An example of interception is [handling of fetch errors](#3-handling-fetch-errors): throwing an error if the response status is not within the range `200` to `299`.

 `fetch()` API doesn't provide any functionality to intercept the requests.
 That's OK &mdash; `fetch()` API is designed to be simple.